nanetteCodes/GEOgram/README.md

 - cd client
 - npm run build

-### Deploy to Heroku and github
+### Deploy to backend to Heroku and code to github

-- git push heroku master
-- git push origin master
+- git push heroku master && git push origin master

+### Deploy client to now

+- run: now from/client